On this page

 - You have not previously stayed in the Netherlands illegally.

-- You have not given false information or have withheld important information to support any previous applications.
+- You have not given false information or withheld important information to support any previous applications.